-- To save the file on a server, you need a configured server on the network. - ➤ To save the file to an SCP or SFTP server, you also need the user name and password for accessing this server.
+- To save the file on a server, you need a configured server on the network. - To save the file to an SCP or SFTP server, you also need the user name and password for accessing this server.

-□ Open the Basic Settings > Load/Save dialog. □ Click the = button and then the Import item.
-The dialog displays the Import window. □ In the Select source drop-down list, select the location from where the device imports the configuration profile. □ PC/URL The device imports the configuration profile from the local PC or from a remote server.
-External memory The device imports the configuration profile from the selected external memory.
+- □ Open the Basic Settings > Load/Save dialog. - □ In the Select source drop-down list, select the location from where the device imports the configuration profile. - PC/URL - The device imports the configuration profile from the local PC or from a remote server. - External memory - The device imports the configuration profile from the external memory.